iotaledger/iota-wiki/docs/get-started/bridge/shimmerbridge.md

 ---

-**Visit [Github](https://github.com/iotaledger) to review the Open Source code of the ShimmerBridgeA Web Application.**
+**Visit [Github](https://github.com/iotaledger) to review the Open Source code of the ShimmerBridge Web Application.**
-**The Audit Report of ShimmerBridge Web Application is available on the [Zokyo Security Github Repository ](https://github.com/zokyo-sec/audit-reports)**
+**The Audit Report of the ShimmerBridge Web Application is available on the [Zokyo Security Github Repository](https://github.com/zokyo-sec/audit-reports)**